-This is SmartPipe Systems Oy’s privacy statement drawn up in accordance with the Data Protection Act and the EU’s General Data Protection Regulation (GDPR).
+This is SmartPipe Systems Oy’s privacy and data protection policy in accordance with EU General Data Protection Regulation (2016/679, “GDPR”) and applicable national legislation (including Finnish Data Protection Act 1050/2018).
 Drawn up on 1 April 2020

 SmartPipe System Oy